elatov/elatov.github.io/_posts/2013-06-15-migrate-from-libvirt-kvm-to-virtualbox.md

 *   <a href="http://www.redhat.com/archives/virt-tools-list/2010-April/msg00023.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.redhat.com/archives/virt-tools-list/2010-April/msg00023.html']);">virt-convert from libvirt to vmware</a>
 *   <a href="http://www.redhat.com/archives/libvir-list/2012-June/msg01012.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.redhat.com/archives/libvir-list/2012-June/msg01012.html']);">[libvirt] Intend to add OVA installation API</a>
-*   <a href="https://www.redhat.com/archives/libvirt-users/2011-September/msg00042.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.redhat.com/archives/libvirt-users/2011-September/msg00042.html']);">[libvirt-users] using virsh (or something) to convert from KVM domain XML to vmx&#8230;</a>
+*   <a href="https://www.redhat.com/archives/libvirt-users/2011-September/msg00042.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.redhat.com/archives/libvirt-users/2011-September/msg00042.html']);">[libvirt-users] using virsh (or something) to convert from KVM domain XML to vmx...</a>
 *   <a href="http://lists.fedoraproject.org/pipermail/virt/2010-August/002220.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://lists.fedoraproject.org/pipermail/virt/2010-August/002220.html']);">[fedora-virt] exporting a vm image</a>

 but none of the above have been resolved yet.

 There is a script that goes from **vmx** to *libvirt* domain XML format: <a href="http://bazaar.launchpad.net/~ubuntu-virt/virt-goodies/trunk/files" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://bazaar.launchpad.net/~ubuntu-virt/virt-goodies/trunk/files']);">vmware2libvirt</a>.
 There is also a way to go from XML to VMX, and the process is described <a href="http://libvirt.org/drvesx.html#xmlexport" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://libvirt.org/drvesx.html#xmlexport']);">here</a>.
 But that only works if you already had converted a VMX to XML and then converted it back.
 It never has instructions on how to start from XML and go to VMX.
 On Fedora, I had to enable another repository to enable **libvirt-client** tools to have *VMware*/**ESX** support built it.
-Instructions on that can be seen at &#8220;<a href="https://fedoraproject.org/wiki/Virtualization_Preview_Repository" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://fedoraproject.org/wiki/Virtualization_Preview_Repository']);">Virtualization Preview Repository</a>&#8220;.
+Instructions on that can be seen at "<a href="https://fedoraproject.org/wiki/Virtualization_Preview_Repository" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://fedoraproject.org/wiki/Virtualization_Preview_Repository']);">Virtualization Preview Repository</a>".
 After you install the new **libvirt-client** tools you can then run commands against an ESX host:

     [elatov@klaptop ~]$ virsh -c esx://vmware01/?no_verify=1 dumpxml kelatov-2
     Enter username for vmware01 [root]: